 Whether snorted or smoked (or even chewed), the effects of cocaine are incredibly fast-acting.
 Many users report an almost instant feeling of increased energy and euphoria.
 When cocaine is ingested it quickly gets into the bloodstream and makes it’s way to the brain.

-Once in the brain, the drug acts prohibits the absorption of a variety of vital brain chemicals such as dopamine and seratonin.
+Once in the brain, the drug acts prohibit the absorption of a variety of vital brain chemicals such as dopamine and serotonin.
 This causes a sort of “build up” of these chemicals in the nerves of the brain, thus resulting in the feelings described above.
 While it can be a pleasant feeling to the user, it is actually a negative response to chemical buildup in the brain.

 Not everyone’s experience of cocaine is a good one.
 Some report intense feelings of paranoia, nervousness, anxiety and more.
 The drug’s effects typically last no longer than two hours, which means that repeated use is necessary for a continual “high” of any significant duration.

 The Brain is Not All That Is Effected

 While the chemical buildup in the brain is responsible for much of the feelings of being “high,” the effects of the substance do not occur only in the brain.
 There are a wide variety of physiological effects associated with cocaine use.

 Cocaine use causes an increase in heart rate, as well as the constriction of the vessels that allow blood to flow freely to the heart.
 This can result in heart attack, or abnormal heartbeat, even in young and otherwise healthy individuals.
 These effects can potentially be fatal.